link1183/docker-lab/README.md

 ### Data Differences

 - **Development**:
   - Contains test data with special characters (é, ., `)
   - Designed to test system robustness

+The development data can be seen at [the following link](http://localhost:8001/users).

 - **Production**:
   - Contains realistic user data
   - Uses standard character sets

+The production data can be seen at [the following link](http://localhost:8000/users).

 ## Technical Architecture